Recommended dog aggression books, tools and resources

 They come in different styles, but the classic version is hard plastic with holes at either end.
 You fill these up with something like kibble in a ball too big for them to get their jaws around.

 They roll it around delighting in the food that comes out of it.
-Amazon Boomer type balls
+Amazon Boomer-type balls

 GENETIC INFORMATION AND RESOURCES

-Breeding Research โ€“ 20 Year Study
+Breeding Research – 20 Year Study

 Genetics and the Social Behavior of the Dog book, last updated in 1998, is still considered to be the landmark research project on dog behavior and how it relates to breeding.

-Based on over 20 years of work, this academic book is a must have for anyone seriously interested in dog breeds, dog training or dog behavior.
+Based on over 20 years of work, this academic book is a must-have for anyone seriously interested in dog breeds, dog training, or dog behavior.

 Behavioral Assessments by Breed

-The Canine Behavioural Assessment & Research Questionnaire can provide you with standardized evaluations of canine temperament and behavior.
+Signing up for the Canine Behavioural Assessment & Research Questionnaire can provide you with standardized evaluations of canine temperament and behavior.

 DNA testing for dogs